appzmonster/fetch-interceptor/README.md

 }
 ```

-### Developing your own request interceptor
+### Developing Your Own Request Interceptor
 ---

-The main intention of the fetch-interceptor library is to allow you to develop your own request interceptor based on your requirement.
-The library provides the `BaseInterceptor` class for you to extend and develop your request interceptor.
+The main intention of this fetch-interceptor library is to allow you to develop your own request interceptor based on your requirement.
+The library provides a `BaseInterceptor` class for you to develop your request interceptor.

-Let's walk through the development of a simple request interceptor use case.
-Assuming you need to develop a mechanism to track / correlate all activities (events / actions) of a trasaction starting from frontend to backend and record these activities to application logs.
-Typically we call this concept as "[correlation](https://www.oreilly.com/library/view/building-microservices-with/9781785887833/1bebcf55-05bb-44a1-a4e5-f9733b8edfe3.xhtml)" which will make use of an unique transaction id typically call "Correlation id" assigning the unique id to each and every request starting from frontend to the backend (backend may consists of multiple services in a typical microservice architecture). - This is a good fit use case for request interceptor.
+Let's try to walkthrough a possible request interceptor use case - assuming you need to develop a mechanism to track / correlate all activities (events / actions) of a transaction starting from frontend to backend and record these activities to application logs.
+Typically we call this concept as "[correlation](https://www.oreilly.com/library/view/building-microservices-with/9781785887833/1bebcf55-05bb-44a1-a4e5-f9733b8edfe3.xhtml)" and we need an unique transaction id typically call "Correlation id" to circulate among the services, starting from frontend to the backend (backend may consists of multiple services).

 >NOTE: The following example uses ES6 class syntax.
 You can use prototype inheritance style if you do not want to use ES6 class.
-Personally i recommended using ES6 class instead of prototype inheritance style.
+Personally i recommended using ES6 class instead of prototype inheritance style for class development.

 (1) Start by creating a class and extend from `BaseInterceptor`.